 9.1.2 Ideally the Board should be gender-balanced.

-9.2 To qualify for nomination, candidates must be members in good standing and have attended two prior congresses, except for Regional Representatives and Student Representatives who must have attended one prior congress.
+9.2 To qualify for nomination, candidates must be members in good standing and have attended one prior congress, except for candidates for Executive Board members (President, Vice-President, Secretary, Treasurer) who must have attended two prior congresses or one prior congress and also have demonstrated recent active involvement with the Society.

 9.3 To stand for nomination, nominees must have confirmed their eligibility in writing to the ISE designate in advance of the election or appointment, unless the nomination happens at the Ordinary General Assembly, in which case Article 9.8.2 and 9.8.3 take effect.